Hindi cinema: Eastern Europe and Central Asia

 After the collapse of the Soviet film-distribution system, Hollywood filled the void in the Russian film market and Bollywood's market share shrank.
-A 2007 Russia Today report noted a renewed interest in Bollywood by young Russians.

 In Poland, Shah Rukh Khan has a large following.
-He was introduced to Polish audiences with the 2005 release of Kabhi Khushi Kabhie Gham...
-(2001) and his other films, including Dil Se..
+He was introduced to Polish audiences with the 2005 release of Kabhi Khushi Kabhie Gham (2001) and his other films, including Dil Se..
 (1998), Main Hoon Na (2004) and Kabhi Alvida Naa Kehna (2006), became hits in the country.
 Bollywood films are often covered in Gazeta Wyborcza, formerly Poland's largest newspaper.

-The upcoming movie Squad, is the first Indian film to be shot in Belarus.
+Squad (2021) is the first Indian film to be shot in Belarus.
 A majority of the film was shot at Belarusfilm studios, in Minsk.